aalniak/madpose/README.md

 <a href="https://arxiv.org/abs/2501.05446"><img src='https://img.shields.io/badge/arXiv-Paper-red?logo=arxiv&logoColor=white' alt='arXiv'></a>

-This repo contains the official implementation of the solvers and estimators proposed in the paper "Relative Pose Estimation through Affine Corrections of Monocular Depth Priors".
+This repo contains the official implementation of the solvers and estimators proposed in the paper "Relative Pose Estimation through Affine Corrections of Monocular Depth Priors" (CVPR 2025 Highlight).
 The solvers and estimators are implemented using C++, and we provide easy-to-use Python bindings.

 Note: "**MAD**" is an acronym for "**M**onocular **A**ffine **D**epth".